The Definitive Guide to Learning Portuguese Online — From Beginner to Intermediate

 You can also find other resources online, but I haven’t really tested tutoring platforms for Portuguese and can’t say much about them.

-But I have two tips for you if you decide to take lessons with anyone:
+But I have two tips for you to choose the right online Portuguese teacher:

 - Check to see if they have a track record.
 Don’t be misled by testimonials like “wonderful person”, “very interesting conversation”, “my favorite person in the world”.
 While being friendly is certainly a plus, a teacher is there not to be your friend but to be your teacher.
 Look for specifics in testimonials that you read.